playmaker432/WebScrap_VisionStudio/readme.md

 4. Hardcoded Pyautogui Code (The stupid way)

 The potential "risk" of Pyautogui is that it cannot handle the unexpected cases.
 Thus, please do not move the mouse unless there is any pop-up message box.

-## Current solution (24/01/2024)

-As it is not possible to scrap data from ECPR web, the cuurent approach to perform automation would be done by "pyautogui" library.